Why is My Toilet Leaking and How to Fix It

 While you may panic when you see water leaking where it shouldn’t be, consult our professional plumbers in Charleston, SC.
 Our experts know how to fix a leaking toilet and can direct you toward the most suitable solution.

 A worn toilet base seal could also be the reason why your toilet is leaking at its base.

 The bolts connecting your toilet to the floor might have loosened or lost their seal.
+When this seal becomes loose, you can, unfortunately, encounter an inconvenient leak.
 You can use a putty knife to take off the bolt caps at the base of your toilet, then retighten each bolt with a wrench.

 If tightening the bolts doesn’t solve the issue, you may need to replace your toilet’s wax ring.
 To replace the wax ring, you will need to turn off the water supply to your toilet.
 Then, remove the toilet to access and replace the wax ring.
 This repair is best left to a professional plumber.

 Now that you know how to fix a leaking toilet, you might be feeling overwhelmed.
 The team at LimRic is here to help.
 Whether your toilet is leaking from the bottom of the tank or from the tank to the bowl, our technicians are available to help with clogged toilets and other plumbing issues.
 We also offer drain cleaning in Charleston and the surrounding area.

 Our plumbers in Charleston understand the inconvenience that toilet leaks can cause, so we’re always ready to assist when you need us.
 For more information about our professional plumbing services or to schedule a service, contact LimRic today!